How to Create a Solar Power Kit for IP Security Camera Surveillance in Any Location

 Your Battery is the heart of your solar powered IP Camera system and provides consistent power day and night despite weather conditions.
 The Solar Panel serves to keep the Battery charged on a daily basis.

 However, various other battery technologies are available including Lithium Iron Phosphate (LiFePo4).
+This type of battery lasts longer and is smaller but is significantly more expensive.
 Click here to learn about the differences between SLA and LiFePo4 batteries.

-How to Correctly Size Your Battery Array for Solar Security Cameras
+How to Correctly Size Your Battery Array for 24x7x365 Power to IP Cameras and Cellular Gateways

 You will want to size your Battery Array for your solar IP Camera Kit so as to only operate on the top 50% of its cycle.
 This will help extend the lifespan of the batteries.
 Again, you will want to refer to the equipment manufacturer’s Spec Sheet to see how many Amps your equipment draws.